soulshined/fthtml/readme.md

 - `.fthtml` extn is intended to be omitted.
 - `.renderFile()` returns the interpreted HTML syntax
 - Alternatively, you can just compile text with ftHTML.compile(text) if you don't want to use a file

+Alternatively, you can convert .fthtml resources via [command line](cli/readme.md) and export them as static resources.

 # File Format Rules
 [[top]](#table-of-contents)